CDCgov/importsurvey/README.md

 <!-- badges: end -->

 `importsurvey` imports surveys into R that are currently in other formats.
-The public versions of surveys that have already been imported are stored in `nchsdata`.
+Public versions of surveys that have already been imported are stored in `nchsdata`.
 The imported surveys can be analyzed using the `survey` or the `surveytable` packages.

 ## Installation